Forest Glen (Qld)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Forest Glen has nine active public transport stops, all of which are bus stops.
-These stops are served by two routes that together facilitate 256 weekly passenger trips.
-The accessibility of these stops is rated as moderate, with residents on average located 571 meters from the nearest stop.
-As a predominantly residential area, most commutes are outward-bound and cars remain the primary mode of transport, used by 94% of residents.
-On average, there are 1.4 vehicles per dwelling.
-According to the 2021 Census, 18.1% of residents work from home, which may be influenced by COVID-19 conditions.
+Forest Glen has nine active public transport stops operating within it, all of which are bus stops.
+These stops are served by two different routes that together facilitate 256 weekly passenger trips.
+The accessibility of these transport services is rated as moderate, with residents typically residing 571 meters away from the nearest stop.
+As a predominantly residential area, most Forest Glen residents commute outwards, with the car being the primary mode of transportation at 94%.
+On average, there are 1.4 vehicles per dwelling in the area.
+According to the 2021 Census, some 18.1% of residents work from home, which may be partly due to COVID-19 conditions.

 The service frequency averages 36 trips per day across all routes, equating to approximately 28 weekly trips per individual stop.